Azure/iotedge-lorawan-starterkit/docs/adr/009_discovery.md

 Service (or LNS) discovery is part of the LNS protocol.
 When a LoRa Basics Station (LBS) connects to the first time to a LNS, it invokes the service discovery endpoint (`/router-info`).
 We want to provide the users with the option to (potentially) increase availability by automatically rebalancing connection attempts to different LNS.

-The LNS (either data or discovery) URI is returned in two places, namely:
+We can consider implementing the service discovery in two places, because:

-- as a response as part of the CUPS protocol
+- the LNS discovery endpoint is returned as a response as part of the CUPS protocol
-- as a response of the service discovery endpoint invocation (`/router-info`)
+- the LNS data endpoint is returned as a response of the service discovery endpoint invocation (`/router-info`)

 we could consider implementing the service discovery as part of either the CUPS protocol or the LNS protocol.
 Since LBS do not reconnect to the CUPS endpoint when a connection to a LNS is dropped, we are only left with the option of implementing service discovery as part of the LNS service discovery endpoint.